Perimenopause Symptoms in Your 30s (What No One Tells You)

 Shop on Amazon →

 Evening primrose oil (EPO) is derived from evening primrose seeds and is rich in gamma-linolenic acid (GLA), an omega-6 fatty acid that supports prostaglandin production.
 Research suggests it can help with cycle regulation, breast tenderness, and skin hydration.
-I take it in the second half of my cycle (luteal phase) for the most noticeable effect.
+It's typically taken in the second half of the cycle (luteal phase) for the most noticeable effect.

 Sports Research Evening Primrose Oil 1300mg, Non-GMO, 120 Softgels